 When the steamboat debuted in 1807, the Hudson River became a waterway of leisurely travel.
 Kingston preserves the heritage of the region at the Hudson River Maritime Museum.
-Kingston is also located in an area of the Hudson River often referred to as "Millionaires Row" - which is replete with palatial estates and grand mansions built by wealthy New York businessmen who bought the property for summer retreats.
+Kingston is also located in an area of the Hudson River often referred to as "Millionaires Row," replete with palatial estates and grand mansions built by wealthy New York businessmen as a summer retreat.

 Due to Hyde Park’s natural beauty and proximity to the city, families such as the Astors and Vanderbilts built weekend homes nearby.
-The area is most famously known as the birthplace of U.S. President Franklin D. Roosevelt.
-His Springwood estate is now the site of the Home of Franklin D. Roosevelt National Historic Site.
+The area is most famously known as the birthplace of U.S. President Franklin D. Roosevelt and is the site of the Franklin D. Roosevelt Presidential Library and Museum, as well as his home, Springwood estate, which is designated as a National Historic Site.

 FDR Home & Museum Tour

-In Catskill, visit the Clermont State Historic Site, home to Robert Livingston Jr., the first minister of foreign affairs who negotiated the Louisiana Purchase and helped draft the Declaration of Independence.
+In Catskill, visit the Clermont State Historic Site, home to Robert Livingston Jr. As the first minister of foreign affairs, he negotiated the Louisiana Purchase and helped draft the Declaration of Independence.
 You will also have the chance to visit Olana, home of artist Frederick Church.